 Next examine your expenses and write them all down.
 It may be helpful to separate MIT charges (tuition, housing, etc.) from your out-of-pocket living expenses (cell phone, transportation, etc.) and organize them in terms of priority.

 Total your expenses and pay attention when your payments are due.

 Compare your total resources to your total expenses.
-If your expenses exceed your resources, you're in the red (over spending) and should go back and increase your resources and or lower your expenses by giving consideration to what expenses are needs and what are wants.
+If your expenses exceed your resources, you're in the red (over spending) and should go back and increase your resources and/or lower your expenses by giving consideration to which expenses are needs and which are wants.

 If you have been able to break even, you have a realistic budget to follow.
 And if you have savings left over you can think about reducing your loans, setting up an emergency fund or saving for your future.

 Make sure to stick to your predetermined spending.
 Developing good spending habits now will help you far into the future.